dotnet-demos/quartz-net-scheduler-basics/README.md

 # Basic scheduling using Quartz.Net nuget library
 This project demo how the Quartz.Net library can be used to schedule function executions.
+The schedules are kept in process memory.

 - Using basic schedule of 30 seconds repeated
 - Using cron expression to schedule every minute
 - List all schedules